 La Niña episodes change global weather patterns and are associated with less moisture in the air over cooler ocean waters.
 This results in less rain along the coasts of North and South America and along the equator, and more rain in the far Western Pacific.

 The comings and goings of El Niño and La Niña are part of a long-term, evolving state of global climate, for which measurements of sea surface height are a key indicator.
-Jason-1 is a joint effort between NASA and the French Space Agency, Centre National d’Études Spatiales (CNES).
+Jason-1 is a joint effort between NASA and the French Space Agency, Center National d’Études Spatiales (CNES).
 Jason-2 is a joint effort between NASA, the National Oceanic and Atmospheric Administration, CNES and the European Organisation for the Exploitation of Meteorological Satellites (EUMETSAT).
 JPL manages the U.S. portion of both missions for NASA’s Science Mission Directorate, Washington, D.C.